Entry Requirements

 When offering places to students we check the MSC Excluded Students Database as part of our commitment to professionalism and fitness to practise.
 We may also ask if you have encountered professionalism issues with other professional bodies such as the Pharmacy Council or the Chartered Society of Physiotherapy.
 If either we or another medical school have terminated your studies, your details are shared with regulatory bodies and other medical schools through this database.

-If you would like more information about entry requirements, or would like to discuss whether the qualifications you are currently studying are acceptable, please contact our enquiries team at enquiries@lincoln.ac.uk or call +44 (0)1522 886644.
+If you would like more information about entry requirements, or would like to discuss whether the qualifications you are studying are acceptable, please contact our enquiries team at enquiries@lincoln.ac.uk or call +44 (0)1522 886644.